NathanM0153/PySteamTimes/README.txt

 My Excel file was corrupted.
 - Open Excel, go to File -> Open -> Browse.
 Single-click on SteamGames.xlsx, and navigate to the Open button on the bottom right.
 Click the down arrow next to Open, click Open and Repair, Extract Data, Convert to Values.
-Finally, go back to File -> Save As, and save the file as SteamGames.xlsx.
-You may have to change the drop down below the file name from .xls to .xlsx.
+Finally, go back to File -> Save As, and save the file.
 After that, you can rerun the export script.

 My error isn't listed here.
 - Please try running the script again.
 Sometimes there are weird errors that I can't reproduce and disappear on the